When we do not give up praying confidence works miracles!

 – St. Therese of Lisieux

-I’ll never forget the thought I had after the death of my 2 year old son Nathaniel in a car accident.
+I’ll never forget the thought I had after the death of my 2-year-old son Nathaniel in a car accident.
 “Could I possibly ever be a mother again?”
-The death of a child should never proceed a parent.
+The death of a child should never proceed with that of a parent.
 It matters not the age of the child, nor how long ago the child passed, nor how much a parent has processed and healed over time.
-When a parent is asked about, or speaks of their missing child one immediately senses their beloved is gone much too soon.
+When a parent is asked about or speaks of their missing child one immediately senses their beloved is gone much too soon.

 11/10/1997 – 3/18/2000